psychemedia/storytelling-notes/tom_tit_tot.md

 * Something like our forcemeat-balls.

 and the delicious odours of the olla met him directly he entered the garden-gate, overpowering the perfume of the carnations on the window-sills.
-Proudly Tia Trinidad bore in the lordly dish, for she knew that never in the palace was a more perfect stew served.
+Proudly *Tia* Trinidad bore in the lordly dish, for she knew that never in the palace was a more perfect stew served.
 The traveller dined with undisguised satisfaction; he confessed it was the ne plus ultra of cooking.
 Nothing was wanting,, of nothing was there too much, every thing was in its due proportion and proved the handiwork of a true artist in cooking.

-"* As you understand so well how to prepare this hcwnEiely dish,* he said, at the close of many compliments, as he took leave^ * I am sure your delicate taste must be equally faultless at confections^ — I shall ask you tomake me a turron `[A sweetmeat in as general adoption in Spain as our toffy.]` to-morrow.
+"'As you understand so well how to prepare this hcwnEiely dish,* he said, at the close of many compliments, as he took leave^ * I am sure your delicate taste must be equally faultless at confections^ — I shall ask you tomake me a turron `[A sweetmeat in as general adoption in Spain as our toffy.]` to-morrow.

-"Pur^, struck dumb with perplexity, was vainly striving to frame some speech by means of which to explain how little part she had had in the performances he had been led to ascribe to her; but while she was yet thinking, her admirer had alleady plucked a carnation for her hair, and, raising bis hand in affectionate farewell, had taken his departure.
+"Pura, struck dumb with perplexity, was vainly striving to frame some speech by means of which to explain how little part she had had in the performances he had been led to ascribe to her; but while she was yet thinking, her admirer had alleady plucked a carnation for her hair, and, raising his hand in affectionate farewell, had taken his departure.

 "The Trinidad busied herself with putting by the remains of the abundant meal: there was meat enough to last her frugal needs a week, and more, and some to spare for a poor neighbour besides. *

 While she schemed and portioned, Pura, torn by conflicting thoughts, stood still, with the carnation in her hand, gazing after the form of the stranger as he disappeared among the trees, and wondering why she had not courage to run after him and explain all.

 "She stood thus leaning against the window-pane, and still gazing, perplexed, hours afterwards, when the same messenger who had visited her on the two evenings before, again appeared, with a load of almonds and filberts, pine-kernels and walnuts, honey and eggs.
 Pura took the things from him with a heavy heart, for she was much too humble and simple to expect that the sprites could be so kind as to help her again; so she went to bed in as great distress as on the preceding nights.
-Nevertheless, early in the morning — ^very early, very soon after sunrise, that is as soon as the sun was up high enough for his beams to get in at her window — in came the three sprites, and, without saying a^ word, set to work, just as they had the day before; then began such a wonderful bruising^ and pounding, and mixing, that Pura soon lost all fear of the work not being performed as perfectly as on the two former occasions.
+Nevertheless, early in the morning — ^very early, very soon after sunrise, that is as soon as the sun was up high enough for his beams to get in at her window — in came the three sprites, and, without saying a word, set to work, just as they had the day before; then began such a wonderful bruising and pounding, and mixing, that Pura soon lost all fear of the work not being performed as perfectly as on the two former occasions.
 They had not yet half finished their mixing, when all of a sudden she noticed a soft buzzing sound, like the humming of bees, but all in beautiful melody; and then she saw the Sunbeam full of sprites of every

 hue like living flowers.
 They were the genii of the flowers, and they wore the very forms of the flowers, their bright petals making so many wings, and they came and poured each its own perfumed nectar into the confection, giving it a flavour such as no turrony of earth at least, ever possessed before.

-"' We have done all these things for you,' said the sprites, when they had completed their handiwork; * now, we want you to do one thing for us.'
+"'We have done all these things for you,' said the sprites, when they had completed their handiwork; 'now, we want you to do one thing for us.'

-"* Oh, whatever you like! only tell me any thing I can do!' answered Pura, with a ready grace.
+"'Oh, whatever you like! only tell me any thing I can do!' answered Pura, with a ready grace.

 "'Well, it is this.
 We know three poor girls, very poor and very sick; they are all terribly deformed cripples.
 They are so deformed and so ugly that they live in the hospital, and never get asked any where.
 It would be such a pleasure to them to come to your wedding-Cite.
 They will be no ornament to it, I know; but still, will you let them come V

-"' Oh, yes; to be sure, poor things;' answered Pura, with grateful and charitable alacrity; 'that IS, whenever I get married.
-But who would marry a poor penniless orphan-girl, who can do nothing ?
+"'Oh, yes; to be sure, poor things;' answered Pura, with grateful and charitable alacrity; 'that is, whenever I get married.
+But who would marry a poor penniless orphan-girl, who can do nothing?
 More likely I shall have to go to the hospital too, when aunt dies.'

-"* Oh, no; you're going to be married very soon, to that traveller who has been here so often.*
+"'Oh, no; you're going to be married very soon, to that traveller who has been here so often.'

 "'What; to that kind, handsome gentleman!' cried Pura, in raptures.
-But a moment after, a

-cloud stole over hier joyous countenance; and, hiding her face in her hands, she said, sadly, ' No; that can never be.
+But a moment after, a cloud stole over her joyous countenance; and, hiding her face in her hands, she said, sadly, 'No; that can never be.
 I dread even to meet him again, because we have been deceiving him.
 Oh, it was very wrong; I would not have done it for the world if I had had time to speak.
-If he wants to marry me, it's because he thinks Tm so clever \ ?ind when he finds I can do nothing he will turn his back, and that is not the worst.
+If he wants to marry me, it's because he thinks I'm so clever?ind when he finds I can do nothing he will turn his back, and that is not the worst.
 When he finds he is deceived, and I can do nothing, oh, how he will despise me!* And she sobbed again.

-"*No, it is not because you are clever,' answered the sprites; * it is because you are good.
+"'No, it is not because you are clever,' answered the sprites; 'it is because you are good.
 If you have not learned more, it is because you had not the opportunity.
 You have always been industrious at doing what you did understand; and as to deceiving him, that has never been your will and intention.
 So cheer up! we will make it all right.
-Only don't forget to invite the three poor girls from the hospital to the feast* And the sprites floated away on the sunbeam.
+Only don't forget to invite the three poor girls from the hospital to the feast.'
+And the sprites floated away on the sunbeam.

-** ' Be sure I shall not forget them, poor thii^s V cried Pura after them.
+"'Be sure I shall not forget them, poor thii^s V cried Pura after them.

-"The next day the stranger came again; and having tasted the exquisite turrony which seemed indeed to have been perfumed by no ordinary taste, he told Tia Trinidad he hoped she would let him. marry her niece at once.
+"The next day the stranger came again; and having tasted the exquisite turrony which seemed indeed to have been perfumed by no ordinary taste, he told *Tia* Trinidad he hoped she would let him. marry her niece at once.

-"There was nothing the old lady desired more;

-for she had inquired about him meantime, and found he was* a worthy man, as well as abundantly supplied with this world's goods; so all was speedily arranged.
+"There was nothing the old lady desired more; for she had inquired about him meantime, and found he was a worthy man, as well as abundantly supplied with this world's goods; so all was speedily arranged.

 "To her surprise, when she came to announce her good fortune to her niece, and to arrange preliminaries with her, she found she was any thing but pleased, and only burst into tears.